bmc-compuware/ispw-deploy/README.md

         run: echo "The Code Pipeline set used for the deploy is ${{ steps.deploy.outputs.set_id }}"
 ```

-The following example will deploy two specific Code Pipeline tasks within assignment PLAY000826 with certificate
+The following example will deploy two specific Code Pipeline tasks within assignment PLAY000826 using certificate as authentication method.

 ``` yaml
 on: [push]